-- 3. Documentation of verbal orders includes the date and the names of individuals who gave, received, recorded, and implemented the orders. - 4.
+- 1. The organization identifies, in writing, the staff who are authorized to receive and record verbal orders, in accordance with law and regulation. - 2.
+Only authorized staff receive and record verbal orders. - 3.
+Documentation of verbal orders includes the date and the names of individuals who gave, received, recorded, and implemented the orders. - 4.
 Verbal orders are authenticated within the time frame specified by law and regulation.
 Note 1: For hospitals that use Joint Commission accreditation for deemed status purposes: If there is no state law that designates a specific time frame for authentication of verbal orders, the verbal orders are authenticated within 48 hours.
 Note 2: For hospitals that use Joint Commission accreditation for deemed status purposes: In some instances, the ordering practitioner may not be able to authenticate his or her verbal order (for example, the ordering practitioner gives a verbal order that is written and transcribed, and then he or she is "off duty" for the weekend or an extended period of time).
-In such cases, for a temporary period expiring on January 26, 2012, it is acceptable for another practitioner who is responsible for the patient's care to authenticate the verbal order of the ordering practitioner. - 5.
+In such cases, it is acceptable for another practitioner who is responsible for the care of the patient to authenticate the verbal order of the ordering practitioner. - 5.
 For hospitals that use Joint Commission accreditation for deemed status purposes: Documentation of verbal orders includes the time the verbal order was received.